-“The stumbling block for most kids is following a sequence of, ‘do this, do that, do the other, do the next thing,’ ” explains Ian Fieggen, a knot innovator best known as Professor Shoelace.
-“If you actually break it down further into the real steps that a kid could follow, creating a loop involves: grab the lace with one hand; use the other hand to grab it sort of in the middle of that lace; fold it in half, and then at the bottom sort of half let go of what you’re holding so that you can grab the bottom part of the other lace with your right hand…” Fieggen trails off.
+“The stumbling block for most kids is following a sequence of ‘do this, do that, do the other, do the next thing,’ ” explains Ian Fieggen, a knot innovator best known as Professor Shoelace.
+“If you actually break it down further into the real steps that a kid could follow, creating a loop involves: Grab the lace with one hand; use the other hand to grab it sort of in the middle of that lace; fold it in half, and then at the bottom sort of half let go of what you’re holding so that you can grab the bottom part of the other lace with your right hand…” Fieggen trails off.
 The problem, he explains, is that parents don’t say all that.
 They just say, “Make a loop.”
 Then they expect the kid to do it.
-(Spoiler alert: The kid doesn’t.)

 That’s why Fieggen recommends parents try the “Ian Knot,” a creation of his own design that requires a single, lightning fast step (once the starting position is correct).
 It is an incredibly efficient way to tie shoelaces, with the standard end result.
 Watching Fieggen tie it himself is pretty astounding.

-Fieggen invented the technique after breaking one too many shoe laces on the same side due to unsymmetrical standard tying.
-After deconstructing the standard shoelace knot he essentially revers-engineered a faster, more symmetrical way to tie shoes.
-That was the beginning of a shoelace exploration that led him to create a website compiling 18 shoelace knots, including his own, and 52 lacing methods.
+Fieggen invented the technique after breaking one too many shoelaces on the same side due to unsymmetrical standard tying.
+After deconstructing the standard shoelace knot he essentially reverse-engineered a faster, more symmetrical way to tie shoes.

 The right laces also make the task easier still.
-“Choose nice, soft, easy to hold shoelaces,” Fieggen recommends soft ones because they’re easier to hold and white ones so parents can make marks where the laces are supposed to be held.
-White also provides enough contrast that a kid recognizes one lace against the other, though there are also two tone laces that can add additional contrast.
+“Choose nice, soft, easy-to-hold shoelaces,” says Fieggen, recommending soft laces, because they’re easier to hold, and white ones so that parents can make marks where the laces are supposed to be held.
+White also provides enough contrast that a kid recognizes one lace against the other, though there are also two-tone laces that can add additional contrast.